momalle313/Paradigms-Final-Project/README.md

 1 player: run the command:
 	python main.py
 The title screen will pop up.
+A player can quit the title screen at any time.
 Select 1 for 1 player.
-Then choose a difficulty, 1 to 3.
+Then choose a difficulty,
+1 to 3.
 Once this is chosen, the game starts.
 Deflect oncoming balls back at your opponent with your sprite.
 If the ball gets past you, the other player scores, and vice versa.
 First player to 10 wins!